Protect Democracy: Accountability for political violence

 Protect Democracy has filed two lawsuits aimed at deterring voter intimidation and political violence.
 The cases involved Biden-Harris campaigners and a bus driver who were on a campaign bus in October 2020, when they were ambushed by a “Trump Train” in Texas.
 One case, Davis v.
 Cisneros, targeted the drivers of the “Trump Train” for harassment and intimidation.
 The second case, Cervini v.
 Stapp, was filed against San Marcos law enforcement officials who allegedly failed to provide a police escort during the attack.

 The city of San Marcos and three of its police officials agreed to a monetary settlement, admitting in the settlement agreement of falling short of their policing standards.
 In the agreement, they also committed to institute police training on responding to political violence and voter intimidation.
-A jury in the other case found the lead organizer of the "Trump Train" guilty of using threats to prevent the Biden-Harris campaigners from engaging in political activity.
+A jury in the other case found the lead organizer of the "Trump Train" liable for using threats to prevent the Biden-Harris campaigners from engaging in political activity.